Land-locked Colorado probably isn't the first place you'd think about visiting when you're craving amazing seafood.

-Lucky for you, Jax has a handful of other locations, too, including Glendale, Fort Collins, and Denver.
+Lucky for you, Jax has a handful of other locations, too, including Glendale, Fort Collins (also in downtown) and Denver.

 04 of 08

-The Fresh Fish Company in Denver has a long reputation for its seafood: more than 35 years.
+The Fresh Fish Co. in Denver has a long reputation for its seafood: more than 35 years.

 In addition to fresh fish, this restaurant makes everything from scratch, down to the sauces and seasonings.